jpluimers/Conferences/2015/20151020-DAPUG-Denmark-Nyborg-Hotel-Hesselet/20151021-FixInsight/FixInsight-Session.md

 FixInsight is a smart wrapper around the [DelphiAST](https://github.com/RomanYankovsky/DelphiAST) parser.

 It parses about any Delphi language construct you can imagine.
 If it doesn't, report a bug (see below how).

+Then it reports them in the standard Delphi messages pane, similar to what the compiler does.

 ## Example